The untold story of how Apple built a retail empire on trial and error

 “Steve didn’t even have an idea actually about how big a store he wanted,” he continues.
 “At one point, he said he wanted it to be big, and we said, ‘okay, but you just scaled everything down to four products, you know, the PowerMac, iMac, iBook, and PowerBook.
 If you want a big store we have to put stuff in it.’
 That’s how basic it was.
 In the end, we were guided by the need to express what Apple’s core values were about.
 That’s where all the different design elements of the retail space eventually developed.”

 There was certainly a business idea behind the store, but it was an idea that had already been in play with a number of companies and brands at the time (North Face, Nike, Sony, Disney, Levi’s, and several others).
 What ultimately made the design of the Apple stores distinctive (and distinguished) was the way in which the design team, as Kobe explains above, led with key values; the driving principles of Apple mobilized them.
 Those principles together served as the entry point into a project filled with uncertainty, igniting a making process that carried forward into the design.
-“When you think about what made Apple special,” Kobe reflects, “it was about technology accessible to people other than engineers.
+“When you think about what made Apple special,” Kobe reflects, “it was about [making] technology accessible to people other than engineers.
 That’s what the mouse did—it wasn’t keystrokes and backstrokes and writing code.
 It was about making technology human—that was Apple’s core differentiation, their core value proposition.
 Steve fought hard for the Macintosh (and was beat up about it) because he knew that was the right thing for technology if you ever wanted it to find mass adoption.”

 Today, with hindsight, we can see the multiple ways in which Eight Inc. manifested these Apple values in their design.
 As Kobe tells it:

-The collaborating team grew to involve key participants including Millard (Mickey) Drexler, then CEO of Gap, whom Jobs recruited to Apple’s board of directors in 1999.
+The collaborating team grew to involve key participants including Millard (Mickey) Drexler, then CEO of Gap, who Jobs recruited to Apple’s board of directors in 1999.
 Drexler was a celebrated retail expert at the time and contributed significantly to the conversation.
-Kobe explains: “He was of the school of a very dense retail product, heavy—’stack it high, watch it fly’—the old retail.
+Kobe explains: “He was of the school of a very dense retail product, heavy ‘stack it high, watch it fly,’ the old retail.
 Steve discovered that he didn’t like that.
 He wanted it to be the opposite of that experience.”

 But the open, airy feel of the final design might not have evolved in the same way without Drexler’s provocations.
 According to Walter Isaacson’s biography, Steve Jobs, and similarly noted in a case study produced by the business school Insead, Drexler was the one who suggested that the design team develop “a full-scale prototype in a warehouse near the firm’s headquarters in Cupertino . . . down to the smallest details.”
 This idea was apparently kept secret from the public, and Kobe tells me at length about how the space was used to explore ideas and test concepts.
 In this context, according to Kobe, Jobs’s appreciation of the iterative process of making became glaringly evident.